7bitcoder/7bitConf/README.md

 ## Installation

-- Using Conan.io package manager - Recommended
+- Using [Conan.io](https://conan.io/) package manager - Recommended
-  Download and install Conan* then install package*, see conan documentation for package installation guide
+  Download and install [Conan.io](https://conan.io/downloads.html) then install [package](https://conan.io/center/7bitconfig), see Conan documentation for the package installation guide
-- Header only
-  Download source code from the most recent release, copy the include folder into your project location, for example, copy into the '/SevenBitConfig' folder.
+- Header only - Requires taocpp json installed Download source code from the most recent release, copy the include folder into your project location, for example, copy into the '/SevenBitConfig' folder.
-  Include this folder into the project, with CMake\_, u can use:
+  Include this folder into the project, with [CMake](https://cmake.org/), u can use:

   ```cmake
   include_directories(/SevenBitConfig/Include)
   ```

 - Header only - Single file
-  Download SevenBitConfig.hpp header file from the most recent release, copy this file into your project location and include it.
+  Download SevenBitConfig.hpp header file from the most recent [release](https://github.com/7bitCoder/7bitConfig/releases/latest), copy this file into your project location and include it.

 - Building library as Static/Shared
-  Download source code from the most recent release, build or install the project using CMake*, for more details see the `Building Library`* guide.
+  Download source code from the most recent release, build or install the project using [CMake](https://cmake.org/), for more details see the [Building Library](#Build-Library) guide.

 ## Usage

-This library provides centralized configuration management, and multiple configuration sources (files, environment variables, command line arguments, custom sources) are combined into one json object (see taocpp json documentation).
+This library provides centralized configuration management, and multiple configuration sources (files, environment variables, command line arguments, custom sources) are combined into one json object (see taocpp json [documentation](https://github.com/taocpp/json/tree/main/doc)).

 Create appsettings.json file in compiled executable directory: